Stocks push to more gains, and record highs, on Wall Street - WTMJ

 “The resilience of the corporate sector has been resounding,” said Ross Mayfield, investment strategy analyst at Baird.
 “The path of least resistance is still higher.”

-Small-company stocks continued to far outpace the rest of the market, a sign investors are feeling optimistic about the economy.
-The Russell 2000 index rose 56.43 points, or 2.5%, to 2,289.76.

 President Biden and Congressional Democrats appear to be moving forward with their own version of a coronavirus stimulus bill that is estimated to cost $1.9 trillion.
-The Senate and House took procedural steps late last week to pass the bill using a process known as reconciliation, which only requires 51 votes in the Senate.
-The Senate is split 50-50, with Vice President Kamala Harris the tiebreaking vote.
+The Senate and House took procedural steps late last week to pass the bill using a process known as reconsolidation, which does not require 60 votes to advance in the Senate.

-“Looks like they’ll get a package together and get it through probably in mid-March, which is when you start to see those emergency pandemic programs expire,” said Tom Hainlin, national investment strategist at U.S. Bank Wealth Management.

 Investors continue to watch shares of GameStop, AMC Entertainment and other beaten-down companies who have been a focus of online investors the last several weeks.
-GameStop shares fell 5.9% to $60 after shedding an early gain.
+GameStop shares were down about 8% after shedding an early gain.
 The stock had a massive drop last week.
 Just this month GameStop shares are down more than 81%.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.